c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Enum type properties

-Enum types have the following additional properties in addition to the usual properties for user defined types:
+Enum types have the following additional properties in addition to the usual properties for user-defined types:

 1. `associated` returns an untyped list of types for the associated values.
 2. `inner` returns the type of the ordinal as a `typeid`.
-3. `lookup(value)` lookup an enum by inlined value.
-4. `lookup_field(field_name, value)` lookup an enum by associated value.
+3. `lookup_field(field_name, value)` lookup an enum by associated value.
-5. `names` returns a list containing the names of all enums.
+4. `names` returns a list containing the names of all enums.
-6. `from_ordinal(value)` convert an integer to an enum.
+5. `from_ordinal(value)` convert an integer to an enum.
-7. `values` return a list containing all the enum values of an enum.
+6. `values` return a list containing all the enum values of an enum.

 ## Struct types